johnnybee/gluon-mesh-vpn-wireguard/README.md

 # gluon-mesh-vpn-wireguard

-You can use this package for connecting with wireguard to the freifunk hood BonnV2.
+You can use this package for connecting with wireguard to the freifunk hood BonnV2 and UmgebungV2.

 You should use something like the following in the site.conf: